2026

 Conference Location

-A block of discounted rooms has been reserved for conference attendees on Tuesday, October 21.
-The rate is $79 and rooms are available on a first-come, first-served basis until September 21, 2025.
+A block of discounted rooms will be reserved for conference attendees on Tuesday, October 20.
+The rate will be announced shortly and rooms are available on a first-come, first-served basis until September 20, 2026.

 Registration Options